TheDeanLab/navigate/docs/source/user_guide/features.rst

 Editing Feature Lists on the Fly
 --------------------------------

 #.
-Select the feature list you want to run, choose :guilabel:`Customized` acquisition mode, and
+Select the feature list you want to run, choose "Customized" acquisition mode, and
    then click :guilabel:`Acquire`.
 A :guilabel:`Feature List Configuration` popup window will show up.
 In this popup window, you can see the structure of the selected feature list.